webbedfeet/blog_source/content/home/about.md

 Data Community DC organization, that today boasts over 15000 members.
 He served on the Board of Data Community DC for several years.
-Dr. Dasgupta has also conducted well-regarded workshops, continuing education courses and corporate trainings on data science areas, including R and Python, machine learning and best data analytic practices.
-He teaches in and is co-chair of the Bioinformatics and Data Science Department of the [FAES Graduate School at NIH](https://faes.org/content/graduate-school).
+Dr. Dasgupta has also conducted well-regarded workshops, continuing education courses and corporate trainings on data science areas, including R and Python, machine learning and best data analytic practices, often in partnership with [District Data Labs](https://www.districtdatalabs.com/).
+He teaches in and is co-chair of the Bioinformatics and Data Science
+Department of the [FAES Graduate School at NIH](https://faes.org/content/graduate-school).